|

 > If you had not discovered drawing for yourself, which vocation/passion/hobby would have become a good second profession for you?

+It may be a strange answer, but for a long time I wanted to become a priest, but God had made womankind too beautiful for me to do so.
 I also really like animals and at the time that I was working as a journalist, I’ve had correspondence with Gerald Durrell, and it started to look like that I will be able to travel to his zoo as a helper on the island of Jersey.
 I really wanted to go but during preparation, unfortunately he had passed away and this plan was not carried our.
 I have worked in a pastry kitchen too, which was one of my favorite jobs from all.
 But if I weren’t drawing, I would write novels.
 I have a lot of ideas in the folders of my computers.

 Thank you very much for the questions.
 I have felt like that you were indeed interested in my answers and I can see that you understood comics too!